 To learn more about your scope of work, read our post on Understanding The Complexity Of Your Application For Penetration Testing.

 How much does an application penetration test cost?

 We get this question a lot and it’s not easy to answer until some level of scoping has been performed.
 Our scoping process is quick, online and painless.
 But overall, the complexity of the application will ultimately determine its cost.
-For example, when determining the work effort, we take the following into account: dynamic pages, APIs, user roles/permissions, overall number of pages, etc.
+For example, when determining the work effort, we take the following into account: dynamic pages, API endpoints and requests, user roles/permissions, overall number of pages, etc.